OpenNeptune3D/OpenNept4une/mcu-firmware/README.md

    - Similar to the above steps.

 2. **SSH and Commands:**
-   - Leave the printer on and SSH in (as root) and type:
+   - Leave the printer on and SSH in and type:
      ```
-     service klipper stop
+     sudo service klipper stop
      stm32flash -w firmware-bak.bin -v /dev/ttyS0
      ```
    - If this fails, retry the BOOT & RESET button method above.